Mosquito Control Programs

 Now for certain people that are infected with this virus that have immune disorders they currently don’t know what the long-term effects may be.
 We do know that Epstein-Barr is actually the immune system attacking itself.
 This is the virus that causes mononucleosis.
 Some of the symptoms include fever, fatigue, sore throat and it mimics many other illnesses like the flu or a cold.
-One of the signs that the doctor will look for will be an enlarged spleen and also to see if you have a swollen liver and white patches on your tonsils.
+One of the signs that the doctor will look for will be an enlarged spleen and also see if you have a swollen liver and white patches on your tonsils.
 There is also a blood test that can be done that would look for elevated white blood cell counts.
-If you are bitten by a mosquito and you become ill afterwards it is best to be checked by a physician.
+If you are bitten by a mosquito and you become ill afterward it is best to be checked by a physician.

-Now there are things that you can do around your home to help reduce the amount of mosquitoes that are present in your environment.
+Now there are things that you can do around your home to help reduce the number of mosquitoes that are present in your environment.
 But do the following for Mosquito reduction and these are in no particular order:

 1. Make sure that all gutters, downspouts, and areas where the water is moved away from the house is able to flow freely and that gutters and downspouts are not blocked with leaves and material which provides an excellent breeding ground for mosquitoes.

 2. Make sure that birdbaths are emptied every 2 to 4 days.

-3. Make sure that any containers that hold plants to not have water building up underneath.
+3. Make sure that any containers that hold plants do not have water building up underneath.

 4. Any areas that have a water presence that cannot be emptied should have a prompt addition of Dunks.
 These are slowly dissolving all-natural products that target mosquito larva.